paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2016-06-22-eu_referendum.md

 date: '2016-06-22 02:25:00 +0100'
 location: Amsterdam, The Netherlands
 excerpt: 'The question on the ballot paper demands a simple black or white answer, yet a study of the issues only offers shades of grey.'
-image:
-  src: 2016/06/eu_referendum.jpg
+image: 2016/06/eu_referendum.jpg
-  caption: 'Pastiche of Michelangelo''s <cite>The Creation of Adam</cite>, a modern reworking inspired by the same exercise I carried out twenty years ago.'
-  preset: anamorphic
 tags:
   - Politics
   - Europe
 ---
+{% include figure.html
+  caption="Pastiche of Michelangelo''s <cite>The Creation of Adam</cite>, a modern reworking inspired by the same exercise I carried out twenty years ago" src="2016/06/eu_referendum.jpg" preset="anamorphic" class="u-bleed"
+%}

 Tomorrow is the referendum on Britain's membership of the European Union.
 I've wanted to write about this for some time, but I've delayed and delayed in the hope I could offer a tidy summary and clear reasoning behind my decision to remain.

 The question on the ballot paper demands a simple black or white answer, yet a study of the issues only offers shades of grey.
 How can I navigate such a complex subject, one distorted by years of inaccurate and biased reporting?
 How should I approach a subject that can generate emotive reactions, or much worse, as evidenced by the [tragic murder of Jo Cox MP][1].